bifravst/bifravst/docs/aws/GettingStarted.md

 however skip this step if you are adventurous:
 `npx cdk deploy --require-approval never`. 🤞

+After this completed successfully the historical data resources need to be set up through the CLI:

+    ./cli.js historical-data --setup

 ## What's next:

 You can now [deploy the web application](../app/AWS.md)